 Unreliable, incorrect and untrustworthy data keeps companies from realizing the benefits of their HRIS systems and often results in HR departments executing time-consuming data cleanups.
-These “fire drills” can be reduced by addressing the root causes of the data errors.
+These “fire drills” can be reduced by addressing the root causes of the errors in the data.
 In this article, you will find multiple tips on how to improve your overall data quality.

 If you want to improve the data coming from your system, start by reviewing your system configuration.
 To determine if system configuration changes are needed, a company can gather and track the repeated errors within the system.
 They also can look at their past audits to see how the system’s configuration contributed to the error.